Queensland Police Service: Criticisms

 'At a cursory glance, it looks like a compendium of views from nameless, homeless people'.

-In 2008, the CMC investigated an officer after he used a Taser on a teenage girl at South Bank, but recommended the officer only receive 'managerial guidance'.
+In 2008, the CMC investigated an officer after he used a Taser on a restrained teenage girl at South Bank, but recommended the officer only receive 'managerial guidance'.
 The incident was also against police policy to use tasers on minors.
 Police later charged the girl with breaching a move on order, but the case was thrown out with the magistrate criticising police's over-reaction.
 A subsequent inquiry by the CMC into the use of the TASER by the Queensland Police Service found there was no systemic abuse of the device by officers, despite the chairman saying the incident 'showed a concerning pattern within QPS towards the handling of policing incidents'.
 CCTV video footage was released, delayed by possible civil action, showing the girl lashing out and kicking the officer, knocking the Taser out of his holster before he used it as she was held on the ground by two security guards.

 In June 2009 a man died after allegedly being tasered by Queensland police 28 times.
 The policeman in question claimed the deceased was tasered a much lower number of times, suggesting the device was making erroneous readings.
 The coronial inquest later found this not to be the case, and that the officer tasered the man 28 times for up to five seconds at a time.

-In early 2010, searches were made by the CMC (Crime and Misconduct Commission) on police stations in Queensland.
+In early 2010 searches were made by the CMC (Crime and Misconduct Commission) on police stations in Queensland.
 The results of the searches and interrogations of police officers are being kept confidential, but come less than a year after a CMC report claiming: